destu3/discova-client/README.md

-# Project Brief: Discova - Anime Discovery and Tracking Application
+# Discova - Anime Discovery and Tracking Application

 ## Introduction:

-Discova aims to provide anime enthusiasts with a comprehensive platform for discovering, tracking, reviewing, and rating their favorite shows.
-It serves as the ultimate destination for all anime-related activities.
+Discova aims to provide anime enthusiasts with a comprehensive platform for discovering, tracking and reviewing their favorite shows.
+It serves as the ultimate destination for anime-related activities.

-## Objectives:
+## Main Objectives:

-- Empower users to effortlessly explore new anime titles.
+- Empower users to effortlessly explore anime titles.
 - Provide users with in-depth information on each anime, including plot, genre, opening and ending themes, release date, and more.
-- Enable users to seamlessly track their progress while watching anime.
+- Enable users to keep track of the anime they want to watch and their favorite shows.
-- Facilitate user-generated ratings and reviews for the animes they have watched.
+- Facilitate user reviews for the animes they have watched.

 ## Functional Requirements:

 - User registration and login: Streamlined user registration and login processes for accessing the application.
-- Anime Discovery: Personalized anime recommendations based on users' preferences and interests.
+- Anime Discovery: Discover all kinds of titles from searching, featured content, recommendations and more.
-- Anime Information: Comprehensive and detailed anime information, encompassing plot summaries, genres, release dates, and more.
+- Anime Information: Comprehensive and detailed anime information, encompassing plot summaries, genres, release dates, themes and more.
-- Watch List: Convenient functionality for adding animes to a watch list and monitoring progress.
+- Tracking: Convenient functionality for adding animes to a watch list and favorites.
-- Tracking: Effortless tracking of watched animes and episodes viewed.
-- Rating and Review: User-friendly interfaces for rating and providing reviews for the animes users have watched.
+- Reviews: User-friendly interfaces for providing users the ability to review the animes that they have watched.

 ## Non-Functional Requirements: